Redfish Certificate Management

 The

-CertificateLocations resource provides an inventory of all certificates managed by the service.
+CertificateLocations resource is responsible for providing inventory of all the certificates which the service manages.

 Getting Certificate Locations